News – Favorite Traditional(ish) Media

 • BBC: Seems to be one of the least biased media outlets.
 I sometimes listen to one of their radio or TV shows, glance at their “front page”.

-• Aljazeera: A non-western/USA centered take on news that is reasonably balance
+• Aljazeera: A non-western/USA centered take on news.

 • Christian Science Monitor: Not currently reading but it seems to be one of the more balanced newspapers published today.

-• Reuters / AP / UPI: Neutral (just the facts) stories.
-I tried to subscribe to all their stories and use some hand crafted filters to surface stories that I would be interested while keeping me from drowning in too much news.
+• Reuters / AP / UPI: Neutral (just the facts) stories which by definition doesn’t have deep analysis.
+I tried to subscribe to all their stories and use hand crafted filters to surface stories that I would be interested in while keeping me from drowning in too much news.
 I was not successful.
 This could be a good project using machine learning techniques combined with collaborative filtering.

 • Taipei Times: The only English daily newspaper in TW.
 Periodically scan to get news from Jackie’s hometown.